guynir42/AstroRetriever/README.md

 which marks it as having been analyzed.
 Some `Detections` objects in the database could be created, each linked to a specific `Source`.
-Finally, there would be a histograms file containing statistics on the data that has been processed so far.
+Finally, there would be histogram files containing statistics on the data that has been processed so far.
 Optionally, there could be additional `Lightcurve` objects on the DB, linking to files in the output folder, that contain processed data